 After my beginners finish the First Steps to Superstar Scales book, they are ready to move on to other technique books.

-Click here for the original Superstar Scales piano technique book – octave scales, octave arpeggios, and I-IV-I-V7-I chord progressions.
+The Superstar Scales piano technique book includes octave scales, octave arpeggios, and I-IV-I-V7-I chord progressions for students who are ready to take the next big step!

 I also use flash cards (a set that includes sharp and flat notes as well as no accidentals) to help my students learn scales & chords.
-Read more here!
+Read more here and buy the flash cards here.
+The set includes full-page flash cards that are perfect for screen-sharing during online piano lessons.